 Workers are an important part of your construction project and they are risking their lives every day due to the works on site.
 Workers compensation is a type of insurance that provides medical and wage benefits to employees who are injured or become ill at work.
 From this aspect, it can be considered as social insurance.
 It also provides benefits to families of employees who died on the job.
 Workers compensation insurance is required in most states.

 Commercial Vehicle Insurance

 Construction projects often require vehicles and heavy equipment.
-Commercial vehicle insurance is required to cover the vehicles, trucks, and equipments used in conducting your business.
+Commercial vehicle insurances are required to cover the vehicles, trucks, and equipment used in conducting your business.
 It provides coverage for bodily injuries or property damage to third parties that you cause.

 Contractors Pollution Liability

 Construction projects often cause air and water pollution.
 In most cases, chemicals and pollutants are left to spoil the air or contaminate nearby water sources.
 Contractors Pollution Liability coverage protects contractors against pollution releases.
 It protects the contractor from third-party bodily injury, property damage claims and cleans up costs.